Co-ordinator: Terry Hanak

 Floral (Ar)Rangers Final Campaign

-Tuesday and Thursday Flower Arrangers Cutting Garden volunteers created the season’s grand finale of 30 outstanding garden-style Thanksgiving arrangements.
+Flower Arrangers Cutting Garden volunteers created the season’s grand finale of 30 outstanding garden-style Thanksgiving arrangements.

 Crab apples, heather, grasses, hydrangeas, dahlias, asters and mums plus cuttings from the nursery, Rotary, herb and cottage gardens were used during three days of activity to create bouquets that reflected the Pacific West coast.